oilnet/oilworks/README.md

 # Requirements #

 - XeLaTeX.
-Under Debian-based Linuxes (Ubuntu, Mint, etc.), just `sudo apt-get install texlive-full` and you'll be all-set
+Under Debian-based Linuxes (Ubuntu, Mint, etc.), just `sudo apt install texlive-full` and you'll be all-set
-- GNU make if you want to use the Makefile (`sudo apt-get install build-essential`)
+- GNU make if you want to use the Makefile (`sudo apt install build-essential`)

+(Yes, these two commands above read `apt`, not `apt-get`.
+My subtle way of saying that things might not work on Debian systems older than Jessie...)

 # How to use #